ConfederacyOfGaia/Gaia/dms-guide.md

 ### Grung

-Possibly introduce [grung](https://www.dndbeyond.com/monsters/grung) as a common recurring monster type.
+Introduce [grung](https://www.dndbeyond.com/monsters/grung) as a common recurring monster type, especially around the Sea of Fallen Stars.
 Small-sized amphibious frog humanoids, with druidic and elite variants, in a number of different colors.

 ### Wights

 ***[Wight](http://homebrewery.naturalcrit.com/share/rknV3drxm#wight-i-)*** is the term used for a generic undead creature.

 The magic from the great dragons has permeated into the ground and is causing the dead to rise.
 Use the custom zombie monster I created as the basic creature.
-But how to keep this from getting too boring?

 \page

 ## Names

+- Archen
+- The Feckless Coast
+- Fourwinds
+- Scarletgard
 - Silver Falls
 - Whisperwood